-Restrict login to the site for whitelisted users only.
+Restrict login to your site for whitelisted users only, protect against "lazy"

-Provides protection against "lazy"

-brute force attack and harmfully malformed login requests.
+brute force attack and harmful malformed login requests.

-This module prevents such behavior by returning 403 or 404 to any login attempt,
+This module reacts to such behavior by returning error 404 or 403 (you can

 Install this module using the official Backdrop CMS instructions at